jpceia/42-webserv/README.md

 ### What is HTTP?

     HTTP stands for Hyper Text Transfer Protocol.
+    Hyper Text = It's the HTML part of the Hyper Text.
+    Transfer Protocol = How a message is formated when sent back.

     WWW is about communication between web clients and servers.
     Communication between client computers and web servers is done by sending HTTP Requests and receiving HTTP Responses.